Municipal Corporations (Ireland) Act 1840: Dissolved boroughs

 Under section 13 of the act, the remaining 58 borough corporations were dissolved on 25 October 1840.
 The extinguished boroughs were listed in schedules B and I of the act.
 Boroughs in schedule B could petition for a grant of a charter restoring borough status, as could any town with a population of more than 3,000.

+In 1845, Wexford and Cashel both applied for restoration of their charters.
+This was granted in the case of Wexford.

+Boroughs in Schedule B were also listed separately in Schedule G if it appeared from the Report that the body corporate had property exceeding a value of £100, and if Schedule H if they did not.

 Boroughs in Schedule I were already effectively extinct at the time of the passing of the act, and so were not permitted to apply for such a charter.

-Wexford's application for restoration of its charter was granted in 1846.
-Cashel also applied, but without success.